ericportela2/ericportela2.github.io/README.md

 # imglib2-jekyll

-* This is the repo for an updated version of the imglib2-blog site.
+* This is the repo for an updated version of the imglib2-blog site that will include a new "Packages section".
 * This project is part of an internship for a research group at "Institutionen för Experimentell Medicinsk Vetenskap; avdelningen för Lungbiologi".
 * Period: 2023 April - 2023 July